 The session generally takes around 1 hour.

-No. Peer Connect is a free service.
+No. Kindred Connect is a free service.

 A peer support specialist has lived experience parenting a child with disability, developmental delay or medical needs.
 They are trained to support other families and understand evidence-based and best practice approaches.
-Their personal experience provides Peer Support Specialists with expertise not always available to other professionals.
+Their personal experience provides peer support specialists with expertise not always available to other professionals.

 A peer support specialist is not a counsellor, therapist or caseworker and cannot provide these supports, but can point you in the right direction to accessing these services.